-You will spends months, maybe years writing, editing, and rewriting your book.
+You will spend months, maybe years writing, editing, and rewriting your book.
 When all of that is done, you can release your work into the world with just a few clicks on Lulu.com.
-For some authors the work stops there, but successful authors know that’s when the real work begins.
+For some authors, the work stops there, but successful authors know that’s when the real work begins.
 How will you make your book visible in a marketplace full of books?
 How will you get your book onto the bestseller lists?
 Where will you find the time and the money to market your book to your audience?

 For most authors, marketing a new book will likely be more challenging than writing it.
 To help you focus your efforts, we asked 4000 of our bestselling authors how many hours a week they spend marketing their books.

 The majority of best selling authors (61%) dedicated five hours or less to book marketing each week.
 16% — about one out of every six — said they spent 5-10 hours a week on marketing tasks.
 Only 25% of these authors said they spend more than ten hours a week marketing their book to their audience.

 How much time can you invest?